Subscribe via Email

 Tag Archives: Online

-Michael and I have written about California’s efforts to leverage online education to address the challenge of students having access to needed courses, but it would help to hear what students have to say.
-Towards that end, I am sharing … Continue reading
+By Phil HillMore Posts (302) Michael and I have written about California’s efforts to leverage online education to address the challenge of students having access to needed courses, but it would help to hear what students have to say.
+Towards … Continue reading

-It was two years ago, give or take a week, that the MOOC mania started.
+By Phil HillMore Posts (302) It was two years ago, give or take a week, that the MOOC mania started.
 Think about the effects on higher education of this seminal event and how short a time it has been.
-In the past two years online … Continue reading
+In … Continue reading

-There are a lot of useful opinions and debates on the role of online education in solving various problems of higher education, but I find that we too often lack the student’s view on the subject.
-Towards that end, I … Continue reading
+By Phil HillMore Posts (302) There are a lot of useful opinions and debates on the role of online education in solving various problems of higher education, but I find that we too often lack the student’s view on the … Continue reading

-In part 1 of this series, I described a new landscape of educational delivery models.
-In part 2 I described the master course concept and how it presents a cultural barrier that most traditional institutions cannot cross, at least without … Continue reading
+By Phil HillMore Posts (302) In part 1 of this series, I described a new landscape of educational delivery models.
+In part 2 I described the master course concept and how it presents a cultural barrier that most traditional institutions … Continue reading

-In part 1 of this series of posts I presented a view of different educational delivery models based on course design and modality.
-Why does it matter that we describe these educational delivery models with finer granularity than just traditional … Continue reading
+By Phil HillMore Posts (302) In part 1 of this series of posts I presented a view of different educational delivery models based on course design and modality.
+Why does it matter that we describe these educational delivery models with … Continue reading